 The ALCO is responsible for the overall management of market risk.
 It follows the prudent risk management principles and investment guidelines approved by the Board.
-It is responsible for reviewing and managing the market risk, including interest rate risk, asset-liability maturity mismatch risk, liquidity and funding risk, and currency risk.
 Regular meetings are held to review the latest financial market developments and formulate relevant asset-liability management strategies.